The UCC legal package is composed of the following legal acts:

 Annex 12 of the UCC Transitional Delegated Act has been corrected by a Commission Delegated Regulation which was published in the Official Journal (L121) on 11 May 2016.

-The UCC Work Programme was adopted on 11 April 2016 as Commission Implementing Decision No 2016/578.
+The current version of the UCC Work Programme was adopted on 11 April 2016 as Commission Implementing Decision No 2016/578.